arpanrec/nebula/roles/code/README.md

-# Ansible Role: Microsoft Visual Studio Code (arpanrec.utilities.code)
+# Ansible Role: Microsoft Visual Studio Code (arpanrec.nebula.code)

 Install vscode, and extensions Also creates a soft link to the `code` executable in `{{ code_rv_bin_dir }}`